National Freedom Day

 National Freedom Day is a United States observance on February 1 honoring the signing by President Abraham Lincoln of a joint House and Senate resolution that later was ratified as the 13th Amendment to the U.S. Constitution.
 President Lincoln signed the Amendment abolishing slavery on February 1, 1865, although it was not ratified by the states until later.

-Later this date was celebrated as Black History Day.

 History

 In the mid-20th century, Major Richard Robert Wright Sr., born into slavery and freed after the Civil War, believed that there should be a day when freedom for all Americans is celebrated.
 Wright invited national and local leaders to meet in Philadelphia in order to make plans to designate February 1 as an annual memorial to the signing of the 13th Amendment to the U.S. Constitution by President Abraham Lincoln on this date.
 The amendment freed all U.S. slaves.

 One year after Wright's death in 1947, both houses of the U.S. Congress passed a bill to make February 1 National Freedom Day.
 The holiday proclamation was signed into law on June 30, 1948, by President Harry Truman.

 It was the forerunner to Black History Day.
 Later Black History Month was officially recognized in 1976.
 Recognition of black history had been initiated by historian Carter G. Woodson in 1926.

-On this day many towns and cities have festivals.
+On this day, many towns and cities have festivals.
 Some citizens reflect privately on the freedoms that the United States honors and to appreciate the goodwill of the United States.
 In Philadelphia, wreath laying at the Liberty Bell has been a tradition for many years to mark National Freedom Day.
 Symbols of the day may include a theme about freedom for all Americans.
 It is not a federal holiday.